What is CNA continuing education (CE)?

 The number of options you have for getting your required hours of continuing education can depend on where you live and work.
 If you’re looking to take in-person classes, many community colleges offer continuing education units (commonly referred to as CEUs).
 If you have a local Red Cross, they regularly provide continuing education courses for CNAs.
-If you have a local community college, many of those also offer CNA training, and some of them also offer CEUs.
+If you have a local community college, many of those also offer CNA classes, and some of them also offer CEUs.
 If they don’t offer continuing education, contact the instructor if possible, they may know where their former students go to earn credits.
 Some local hospitals will also allow non-employees to take continuing education courses for a fee for any open slots not filled by the CNAs on their staff.

 Are there online CNA continuing ed courses?

 If you live in a more remote area, or your schedule doesn’t allow for you to take a standard course schedule, there are online options available.
-In fact, there are even some opportunities for free CNA continuing education courses online.
+In fact, there are even some opportunities for employer sponsored CNA continuing education courses online.
 It’s important to research these online courses prior to spending time or money to make sure the provider is accredited in your state.